-If you’re looking for a self catering holiday cottage in Norfolk we offer a choice of three traditionally built, brick and flint holiday cottages, tastefully decorated, full of character and charm – real home from homes.
+If you’re looking for a holiday cottage in Norfolk we offer a choice of three traditionally built, brick and flint holiday cottages, tastefully decorated, full of character and charm – real home from homes.
 We are dog friendly too – all the cottages have their own enclosed garden.

 Our accommodation consists of different sized holiday cottages in the charming village of Great Snoring.

 Great Snoring is just 6 miles from the fabulous north Norfolk coast and the dog friendly Wells-next-the-Sea.
 The surrounding area offers a huge choice of what to do, places to visit and things to see, many local attractions are all within easy reach.
 If you’re looking for a family holiday, a quiet weekend or a relaxing week away, where better to stay!

 North Norfolk has many beautiful sandy beaches, un-spoilt and vast with skies to match, Wells, Holkham and Brancaster are amongst the best and they allow dogs too.
-There are plenty of nature and wildlife reserves with the RSPB at Titchwell and Snettisham, the Pensthorpe Wildfowl Centre, (home to BBC2 Spring Watch) and the salt marshes at Cley and Stiffkey.
+There are plenty of nature and wildlife reserves with the RSPB at Titchwell and Snettisham, the Pensthorpe Wildfowl Centre, (a previous home to BBC2 Spring Watch) and the salt marshes at Cley and Stiffkey.
 Blakeney and Wells-next-the-Sea are two lovely small fishing ports offering Seal trips over to Blakeney Point or quayside fishing for crabs.
 The larger seaside resorts of Sheringham and Cromer are just a few miles further along the coast.